whatwg/html/CONTRIBUTING.md

 ## Source formatting

+Due to the long legacy of the existing text the guidelines below are not always applied.
+We do require that you apply the guidelines when making changes, though are happy to provide assistance if this proves to be a blocker to you.

 Use a column width of 100 characters and add newlines where whitespace is used.
 (Emacs, set `fill-column` to `100`; in Vim, set `textwidth` to `100`; and in Sublime, set `wrap_width` to `100`.)

 Using newlines between "inline" element tag names and their content is forbidden.
 (This actually alters the content, by adding spaces.)
 That is,